Butte Meadows, California

-Butte Meadows is a census-designated place in Butte County, California, 5 miles off State Route 32 on Humboldt Rd.
+Butte Meadows is a census-designated place in Butte County, California, United States, five miles off State Route 32 on Humboldt Road.
 The area is about 45 minutes or 33 mi east of Chico on SR32.
 Its elevation is listed at 4340 ft above sea level: certain to get snow in winter of any year.
 The area code is Area code 530.
 The area is just over one mile (1.6 km) from the Tehama County line.
 The post office that served Butte Meadows moved back and forth across the county line several times from 1878 to 1888.
 Butte Meadows' population was 74 at the 2020 census.